LinuxAtDuke/Intro-To-Linux/README.md

 **nano / pico**

-Nano, as found on Linux, or Pico as found on Mac OS and other proprietary systems, are nearly identical text editors and are a great editing tool for those new to UNIX.
-It has a handy command reference displayed which shows common commands, making it more intuitive than vi/vim.
+Nano and pico are nearly identical text editors developed for the Pine email client, and are a great editing tool for those new to UNIX.
+Since they were supposed to be a simple tool for email users, they have a low learning curve, and include a command reference at the bottom of the window for new users.

 *Useful Keys:*